 What Grade 4 geometry covers

-Grade 4 geometry introduces students to the language of shapes, angles, lines, turns, and measurements.
+Grade 4 geometry introduces students to the language of shapes, solid figures, degrees, angles, lines, turns, and measurements.
+Students also compare line relationships such as parallel lines and intersecting lines.
 The topic connects visual reasoning with precise vocabulary, so students learn to describe what they see and explain how they know it.

 Why diagrams are central to geometry